 With the popularity of Android devices, it’s essential to know how to prepare streaming content for these devices.
 Many individuals usually spend hours trying to understand how to get videos to playback on the various devices properly.
 This training will get you familiar with Android video delivery quickly.
 You’ll learn how to choose frame sizes, data rates, frame rates, and other compression settings for this type of delivery.

 6. Encoding Videos for Downloadable Streaming and File-based Playback

-You will encode videos for downloadable streaming in formats such as: QuickTime, H.264, Windows Media, WebM, and Flash Video.
+You will encode videos for downloadable streaming in formats such as: QuickTime, H.264, Windows Media, WebM, H.265, and Flash Video.
 You will use tools such as Sorenson Squeeze to compress videos in class.
 This class will teach you how to get the quality you desire for your streaming videos by teaching you how to adjust the various compression settings.
 This portion of the training module will teach you how to take a compression preset and customize it for better quality.

 7. Encoding for Real-time Streaming